tsklxiv/subreply-css/README.md

 - Getting checkboxes to work
 - Fixing the problem why the text in checkboxes are under the checkbox
 - Removing the hover in `input[type="submit"]` and `button` for good.
+- Remove `display: block;` for image to avoid awkward displaying

 # Copyright and credits